Assessment literacy is an essential skill for effective teaching. It requires individual teachers to:

 - What aspects of your assessment knowledge and skills would you need to improve in order to implement these strategies effectively ?

-In this video, Stuart Kahl, W. James “Jim” Popham and Mary Ann Snider discuss (44.50) how good assessment literacy is necessary if educational practices and programs are to avoid inhibiting learning and providing faulty evaluation of learning.
+In the YouTube video Assessment Literacy: The overlooked ingredient in educator effectiveness, Stuart Kahl, W. James Popham and Mary Ann Snider discuss how good assessment literacy is necessary if educational practices and programs are to avoid inhibiting learning and providing faulty evaluation of learning.
 They call for less testing and better formative assessment.
-Kahl claims that the purpose of conducting assessment is to ask questions to make data-informed decisions about teaching and learning.

-This slide show summarises critical aspects of assessment literacy.
+This slide show by Mike McKay summarises critical aspects of assessment literacy.
 The focus is on building capacity for knowing about effective assessment, putting it into practice and leading others in developing assessment literacy.

 This booklet on Assessment literacy for school trustees from the Sasketchewan Schools’ boards association (Canada) provides an outline for assessment literacy of school trustees.